When Someone Dies in Northern Ireland

 Get the medical certificate

-A doctor who attended the person during their final illness issues the Medical Certificate of Cause of Death (MCCD).
-If the person died in hospital, the hospital arranges this.
-If they died at home, contact their GP surgery.
-If the death was sudden or the cause is unknown, the doctor must report it to the coroner.
+The doctor who cared for your loved one during their final illness issues the Medical Certificate of Cause of Death (MCCD).
+If they were in hospital, the hospital arranges this for you.
+If they were at home, call their GP surgery.
+If the death was sudden, or the cause is not known, the doctor has to report it to the coroner.

 Register within 5 days

 In Northern Ireland, the death must be registered within 5 days at any district registrar office.
-Registration is administered by NISRA (Northern Ireland Statistics and Research Agency) through 26 district registrar offices.
-You can register in any district, not just where the person died.
-Bring the MCCD, the person's full name, date and place of birth, last address, occupation, and date of birth of any surviving spouse.
+Registration is looked after by NISRA (Northern Ireland Statistics and Research Agency) through 26 district offices, and you can go to whichever is easiest for you, not only the one where they died.
+Take the MCCD, their full name, date and place of birth, last address, occupation, and the date of birth of any surviving husband, wife, or civil partner.

 Tell Us Once is NOT available in Northern Ireland

-This is one of the most significant differences.
-Tell Us Once does not operate in Northern Ireland.
-You must notify each government department individually: HMRC, the Department for Communities (DfC, which handles benefits), DVLA, the Passport Office, and the local council.
-This means more phone calls and letters, but our template letters and notify tool can help.
+This is one of the biggest differences, and it does mean more work for you.
+Tell Us Once does not operate in Northern Ireland, so each government department needs to hear from you separately: HMRC, the Department for Communities (DfC, which handles benefits), DVLA, the Passport Office, and the local council.
+That is more phone calls and letters than elsewhere in the UK, but our template letters and notify tool are there to take some of the weight off.

 Need help notifying organisations?
 Since Tell Us Once is not available, use our full list of organisations to notify, template letters, and Notify For Me service to save time.